sandinmyjoints/requests-review/review.rst

 ----

 Code is the term I will use for what programmers write.
 (In this sense, it's always a collective noun: code, never codes.)
-Code as varied as other forms of human symbolic communication (like, say, writing), and it comes in a plethora of languages, each of which brings its own stylistic choices.
+Code is as varied as other forms of human symbolic communication (like, say, writing), and it comes in a plethora of languages, each of which brings its own stylistic choices.

 A snippet of code from a language called Python [#]_ looks like this: